Month by Month

 Sea Dance Festival

-JulyMajor electronic music festival on Jaz Beach near Budva, attracting world-class DJs and tens of thousands of partygoers to Montenegro's coast.
+AugustThree-day electronic music festival on Jaz Beach near Budva, attracting international DJs and tens of thousands of attendees.
+Accommodation books out months ahead, and shuttle buses run from nearby towns.

 Budva Theatre City